The page describes the endpoints and workflows creating and managing Galileo Buy Now, Pay Later.

 - Galileo notifies you of settled transactions via the SETL: setl event.

-- You send the Create Loan endpoint to create a loan based on the full settlement amount, which is the balance of the credit account.
+- You create the loan based on the full settlement amount, which is the balance of the credit account, by using the following calls:

 - Upon receiving the Create Loan response, you call Create Loan Payment endpoint to make the first payment on the loan.